 Where we go from here

 The external dependency problem is far from alone.
 It’s part of a vast constellation of interrelated problems that make developing, distributing, and deploying software much more brittle, complicated, and resource intensive than they should be.
 In Nix, we as an industry have the tool to take an enormous chunk out of these kinds of problems.
 At Determinate Systems, we’re committed to being a major driving force behind this.
-We’ll have some specific—and exciting—announcements about our approach to the external dependency problem—amongst others—very soon, so stay tuned here on our blog, in the DeterminateSystems GitHub organization, and on Twitter.
+We’ll have some specific—and exciting—announcements about our approach to the external dependency problem—amongst others— soon, so stay tuned here on our blog, in the DeterminateSystems GitHub organization, and on Twitter.